YuukanOO/uniformcss.com/docs/fundamentals/build-scripts.md

 ## Build Scripts

-At its core, Uniform only requires Sass to compile.
-However, if you would like to auto-prefix for vendor support and run minification, you can do so by running the following built-in build commands.
-The following **npm build commands** help perform and automate these tasks.
+Sass preprocessor is the only thing you need to get up and running.
+Uniform CSS comes with a predefined build commands in the `package.json`.
+The following **npm build commands** are available.

-> By default, the build scripts will automatically input `styles.scss` and output files into the root directory.
-You can modify the output location inside `package.json` to change this default behavior.
+> By default, the following build scripts will automatically input `styles.scss` and output files into the root directory.
+You can modify `package.json` to change the output location.

 {% include shortcodes/video, id: 'tLqqi5gyxQg' %}